-I am a 2019 graduate of Grinnell College, Mellon Mays Undergraduate Fellow, and Gilder Lehrman History Award recipient.
-Currently, I'm working on my MFA at the Center of Cartoon Studies.
-My comics have been published or are forthcoming by the Rumpus, Popula, Asian American Writers' Workshop, and Spiralbound.
-I am also Editor-in-Chief of Threads that Connect Us, a comics anthology for AAPI artists.
+I am a 2019 graduate of Grinnell College and MFA student at the Center of Cartoon Studies.
+My comics have been published by the Rumpus, Popula, Asian American Writers' Workshop, and Spiralbound.
+I am Editor-in-Chief of Threads that Connect Us, a comics anthology for AAPI artists.

 Since I was a kid, I would read comics, manga, and graphic novels all day long.
 Just as my favorite cartoonists and artists have done for me, I aspire to draw stories that transform readers' worlds, perspectives, and thoughts.

-I write about things that interest me: food, relationships, history, and my observations about daily living and my travels.
-A major theme of my historical and nonfiction comics is giving credit to many Asian Americans for their historical contributions to the US.
-As a fifth generation Japanese American, I believe in paying my heritage forward, telling the stories of those who came before me, the Asian immigrants who endured discrimination and hardship to ensure my generation's security and opportunities.
+I write about things that interest me: food, history, and my observations about daily living and my travels.
+A major theme of my historical comics is giving credit to many unrecognized Asian Americans for their historical contributions and roles in US art, food, agriculture, and other movements.
+I believe that remembrance is an act of resistance, that recovering lost histories about people of color is essential to shaping how people think of America.

-I self published a graphic novel around the history of a Japanese American food retailer named Bill Fujimoto.
-You can learn more about my process of creating a historical graphic novel as an undergraduate here:
+I self published a graphic novel around the history of a Japanese American food retailer named Bill Fujimoto who had a huge role in the history of California cuisine and local farm-to-table movements.
+You can learn more about it here:

 My focus is on nonfiction and historical comics, but I also enjoy creating shoujo and josei inspired comics that explore the beauty of desire, dreams, and identity through diverse women's perspectives.